Media cross-ownership in the United States: Telecommunications Act 1996

 The Telecommunications Act of 1996 was an influential act for media cross-ownership.
 One of the requirements of the act was that the FCC must conduct a biennial review of its media ownership rules "and shall determine whether any of such rules are necessary in the public interest as the result of competition."
 The Commission was ordered to "repeal or modify any regulation it determines to be no longer in the public interest."

 The legislation, touted as a step that would foster competition, actually resulted in the subsequent mergers of several large companies, a trend which still continues.
 Over 4,000 radio stations were bought out, and minority ownership of TV stations dropped to its lowest point since the federal government began tracking such data in 1990.

 Since the Telecommunications Act of 1996, restrictions on media merging have decreased.
-Although merging media companies seems to provide many positive outcomes for the companies involved in the merge, it might lead to some negative outcomes for other companies, viewers and future businesses.
+Although merging media companies seems to provide positive outcomes for the companies involved in the merger, it might lead to negative outcomes for other companies, viewers and future businesses.
 The FCC even found that they were indeed negative effects of recent merges in a study that they issued.